-For instance, using just one key a tenant has access to their flat and also for their individual rooms but that key restricts access to a house-mates room.
+For instance, using just one key a tenant has access to their flat and also to their individual rooms but that key restricts access to a house-mates room.
 A master key would allow the building manager or landlord to open all the doors in the building for use in an emergency or maintenance.

 The ability to incorporate a master key system into a euro cylinder lock is just one of the characteristics that make these locks so popular.

-The Security Advantages of Euro Cylinders
+Security Advantages of Euro Cylinders

-To rectify this problem, anti-snap measures have been introduced into cylinders.
+To rectify this problem, snap-safe measures have been introduced into cylinders.
 They’re designed to only snap at the end, which keeps the middle part intact and your property safe from harm or forced entry.

 Security and safety are the most important aspects to look out for in a lock, and so choosing a locking system you can rely on is essential for your home or commercial property.